K3PGP.Experimenter's.Corner

 -

-The rack is shown here being attached to the bike.
-Standard 1/4 x 20 steel hardware is used.
+being attached to the bike.
+Standard 1/4 x 20 steel

 THE BUCKETS

+get off an on.
+Remember to use lock washers!
 For small loads I only attach the FRONT two buckets.
 ALWAYS keep the load as low and as far to the front of the bike as possible.
 Low to keep the center of gravity low and forward on the rack as the rack is more stable up front as there is less leverage from where the rack is attached to the bike.
 It would be possible to mount the buckets even lower on the frame if provisions are made to clear the rear derailleur.
 I didn't want to do this as I was trying to keep the width of the bike reasonable.
 As it is it still fits through a door with no problem.
 You also don't want to be taking up an excessive amount of space on the road as someone might not move over far enough to pass you!
 One of those 6 foot fiberglass poles with an orange flag mounted on the LEFT side of the left bucket is a VERY good idea so passing cars know just how wide your bike is!
 I attached mine directly to the frame as this gave more support.
+Also, make sure you mount the front buckets back far enough so the heels of your feet don't hit anything while pedaling!
+There is enough room to move the front buckets back a bit further if needed but keep in mind the further back you go the less stable things may become.
+I've occasionally had the tips of my shoes hit the front wheel when making turns and the rear of my shoes hit the front buckets so everything just barely fits in my case.
+Size 12 shoes don't help this situation but if I can make them work I'm sure anything smaller won't be any problem.
+In my case it's a good reminder that my foot isn't exactly where it should be! |

 25 POUNDS OF CAT LITTER